 It’s an unavoidable truth that if you want to eat healthily, you’ll need to include some fresh foods in your diet.
 On the average family shop, you’re still going to want to buy food to go in the fridge, but if scarcity looks like becoming a problem it would be great to have your own source of those fresh fruits and veggies.
 Planting a tree to benefit from the apples isn’t terribly practical in the short term, but putting down seeds for tomatoes, berries, corn, and pumpkins can really pay off, and will cut the price of supermarket trips right down.

-Don’t wait for another emergency like a hurricane or the COVID-19 pandemic.
+Don’t wait for another emergency like a tornado, hurricane, or the COVID-19 pandemic.
 Take measures now to prepare for the next unexpected event.